paulchen95/gphymnal/README.md

 # gphymnal
+version next:

+version 1.0.0:
+- music will now play in Silent Mode

 version 0.0.8:
 - included several UI Improvements
 - added several hymn audio that can be played on the lyrics view